Skip to content

 Benefits

 If you have a spare room in your home, you may have considered taking in a lodger.
-Under the so-called Rent a Room scheme, the government grants tax concessions to homeowners and others who let a spare room in their homes to a lodger.
-So, you could enjoy extra, tax-free income (up to set limits).
+Under the Rent a Room scheme, the government grants tax concessions to homeowners and others who let a spare room in their homes to a lodger.
+So you could enjoy an extra, tax-free income (up to set limits).

 What is live-in landlord insurance, and what does it cover?

-Insurance is needed whether you receive rent from either tenants or lodgers, but there may be specific risks associated with a lodger sharing your own home:
+Insurance is needed whether you receive rent from either tenants or lodgers, but there may be specific risks associated with a lodger sharing your own home, including the following:

-• the risk of accidental damage to your possessions and the contents of your home is likely to increase when you have a lodger living there; and
+• The risk of accidental damage to your possessions and the contents of your home is likely to increase when you have a lodger living there.

-This is where lodger insurance steps in, to cover the extra risks of having someone living in your home.
+This is where lodger insurance comes in, to cover the extra risks of having someone living in your home.

 The unique nature of the risks associated with a lodger living with you means that other forms of home insurance are unlikely to be sufficient or appropriate.